graydigitalgroup/afform_order/README.md

   supports recurring needs to translate the saved `ContributionRecur` into `doPayment`'s `is_recur` / `contributionRecurID` / frequency keys.
 A shared helper would DRY this up across processors.
+- **No persisted link between a reversal line and the line it reverses.** When a line on a paid contribution is changed or removed, the change is recorded as a negative-`unit_price` reversal line (an ordinary create) sitting beside the original; the original is never deleted.
+Nothing stores *which* original a given reversal backs out — the reversal copies the original's `price_field_value_id` and negates the amount, but carries no explicit back-reference.
+With a single edit this is unambiguous, but after several edits over time (e.g. reverse $100 → re-add $80 → reverse $80 → re-add $90) the ledger is a sum of many legitimate reversals from which "is *this* specific line already reversed/refunded?" cannot be reconstructed: the net is neither zero nor the original amount, and gating on remaining amount is wrong because a legitimate partial leaves less than a subsequent full change would need.
+Consequences: (a) a contribution view cannot reliably pair a reversal with its original for display; (b) refund reconciliation cannot say which reversal corresponds to which refunded line; (c) there is no exact guard against reversing/refunding the same line twice.
+This is a pre-existing core gap (core's Order/LineItem reversals carry no back-link either) that this edit flow surfaces rather than introduces. **Current mitigation:** the edit flow uses optimistic-concurrency — it snapshots the contribution's line-item id set when the edit form is opened and aborts the whole submit if that set has changed by save time ("this contribution was changed since you opened it;
+  reload and try again"), which prevents acting on stale state but does not provide per-line double-reversal protection. **Eventual fix:** persist an explicit "reverses line item N" reference (ideally in core) so reversal provenance is exact.

 ---